 Scott Barclay from The Forge Pizzeria is pairing up with Ronnie Singh from the East India Trading Co. for a night of true cross-continental collaboration.
 Having fallen in love with the unexpected local flavours of Indian street fare while spending time in India, Barclay has invited Singh to present this feast of street dishes both traditional and modern, made with local produce.

-The Stables Grand Re-Opening
+The Stables Grand Re-Opening - sold out

 Celebrate the re-opening of the fabled stables on Mair Street with a cocktail, canapes and more.
 Australian artist David Bromley’s grand revival of the famed Pub With Two Names will launch with a three-hour cocktail party on Thursday May 17.
 Under the service of Chef Dona – aka Donatello Pietrantuono – food and drink from around the region will be the star, including produce from Tuki Trout Farm, Summerfield Winery, and Attwoods Wines.